michaelbach/FrACT10/CONTRIBUTING.md

 ## What’s the development workflow?

 It is not necessary to install Cappuccino, nor to compile.
 Just download the entire project from Github (e.g. ZIP), unzip, serve with a local server (or disable local file restrictions, see below), and open `index.html`.
 That should run FrACT10 on all platforms.
 You can modify any `*.j` file with a source editor and see results immediately on reload.
-To edit the GUI you need Xcode (sorry, MacOS only) and open `_cappDevelop.xcodeproj`.
+To edit the GUI you need Xcode (sorry, MacOS only) and open `_cappDevelop.xcodeproj` with it.

 - `_make-XcodeCapp.sh` (can be started within Xcode ⌘B) creates the `.XcodeSupport` folder and compiles the GUI – but that does requires Xcode and a Cappuccino Node installation for the tools.
 - Best not run `_make-FrACT.sh` unless you really know what you're doing.